Ryanb58/foober/README.md

 # Foober

+Stigma-Free Food For Those In Need

 ## Description of Files:

     `api/` contains a django project.

     `frontend/` contains a vue.js project.

-`docs/` contains the documentation recieved and created for this hackathon.
+    `docs/` contains the documentation received and created for this hackathon.

 ### Hashtag for Event:
 \#indycivichack